jsenv/core/docs/coverage/coverage.md

 ### writeCoverageFile

+> When true, `cover` will write a json file describing your project coverage.

 If you don't pass this option, the default value will be:

 ```js
 true
 ```

-When true, `cover` will write a json file describing your project coverage.

 ### logCoverageFilePath

+> When both writeCoverageFile and logCoverageFilePath are true, `cover` logs path of the coverage file after it is written.

 If you don't pass this option, the default value will be:

 ```js
 true
 ```

-When true, if writeCoverageFile option is true as well, `cover` logs path of the coverage file after it is written.

 ### coverageRelativePath

+> If writeCoverageFile option is true, `cover` write the file here.

 If you don't pass this option, the default value will be: